LANDIS-II-Foundation/Training/README.md

 # Training
-Files used for LANDIS-II Trainings
+Files used for LANDIS-II Trainings, links to LANDIS-II book 7th edition